Service businesses are not becoming software companies.

 |---|---|---|

-| Calls, forms, or messages sit too long | Speed-To-Lead Engine | Captures inquiries, assigns ownership, and monitors stale response handoffs |
+| Calls, forms, or messages sit too long | [Speed To Lead Engine](/speed to lead engine) | Captures inquiries, assigns ownership, and monitors stale response handoffs |

-| Estimates go quiet after being sent | Estimate Follow-Up Engine | Keeps quoted work visible with follow-up dates and review points |
+| Estimates go quiet after being sent | [Estimate Follow Up Engine](/estimate follow up engine) | Keeps quoted work visible with follow up dates and review points |

 | The team needs one narrow fix | [Quick Immediate Wins](/quick immediate wins) | Builds a focused, supervised workflow before expanding scope |

-| The website is unclear to people or AI answer systems | Agent-Ready Website Optimization | Clarifies services, FAQs, next steps, and lead handoffs |
+| The website is unclear to people or AI answer systems | [Agent Ready Website Optimization](/agent ready website optimization) | Clarifies services, FAQs, next steps, and lead handoffs |

 | Internal helpers are needed after workflow clarity exists | [AI Agent Team Starter](/ai agent team starter) | Adds supervised helpers for capture, routing, summaries, and monitoring |